La Idea Incubator Project

 Request for Proposals (RFP) for Central American Entrepreneurs

-If you are an entrepreneur residing in the Central American countries of Belize, Guatemala, El Salvador, Honduras, Costa Rica, Nicaragua, and Panama who is developing innovative solutions in the manufacturing, services, or food & farm industries, the U.S. Department of State and its partners, encourages you to apply to the Small Business Network of Americas (SBNA) La Idea Incubator Program.
+If you are an entrepreneur residing in the Central American countries of Belize, Guatemala, El Salvador, Honduras, Costa Rica, Nicaragua, and Panama who is developing innovative solutions in the creative services, advanced manufacturing, tourism & culture, or farming & agriculture technology industries, the U.S. Department of State and its partners, encourages you to apply to the La Idea Incubator Project.
 La Idea Incubator recipients will have the unprecedented opportunity to connect with peer innovators, create lasting relationships with entrepreneurship centers in the US, learn to navigate the complexities of international trade, and explore best practices in sales and operations.
 Upon selection for La Idea, you will be sent an invitation letter to support your Visa application, should you not have one at the time of applying.
-Due to any rejected Visa applicants/other issues, La Idea program staff have the right to select alternate applicants to attend the boot camps.
+Due to any rejected Visa applicants/other issues, La Idea project staff have the right to select alternate applicants to attend the boot camps.

-- Applicants interested in the SERVICES (FEBRUARY 2018) COHORT must submit complete applications by December 8, 2017.
-Selected participants will be notified by email of their acceptance by December 21, 2017, enabling them to have time to complete and fulfill necessary Visa and/or passport processing prior to attending their relevant boot camp in the US.
+Selected participants will be notified by email if they have been accepted as a finalist.
+This process may take several weeks, but will enable them with enough time to complete and fulfill necessary Visa and/or passport processing prior to attending their relevant boot camp in the US.

 Why should you apply?

 Benefits to Central American entrepreneurs: